vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

 the mouth bite re-inflammation had subsided, and things otherwise seemed normal.
 I did not notice any adverse effects of consuming walnuts in either meal on 2024-10-11.

+### Resumption of sauerkraut on the morning of 2024-10-13

+I resumed consumption of sauerkraut on the morning of 2024-10-13, since it seemed like everything was normal.
+I did not notice any adverse effects on the day of resumption.